Last Updated on by

 That way, you’ll be prepared to hit the ground running and make the most of your stay.

-Kim and I are born and raised Vancouverites and we’ve helped hundreds of visitors discover the city over the years we’ve lived here, worked in and owned hospitality businesses here, and hosted guests in our apartment through Airbnb.
+As born-and-raised Vancouverites, Kim and I have helped hundreds of visitors discover the city while working in and owning hospitality businesses here and hosting guests in our apartment through Airbnb.

-Everyone asks us the same questions—the same ones we also ask whenever we visit other cities—so we’ve put together this Vancouver travel blog to answer them for you.
+So we’ve put together this Vancouver travel guide to answer them for you.

 Vancouver Travel Blog Contents